Last Updated on April 25, 2023 by Rod Olivares

 It’s best if you keep the electric pump running to bring water from the well to your house even during a power outage by installing a backup generator.

 Your Basement Has A Sump Pump

 Sump pumps can be found in flood-prone homes where water accumulates in the basement due to intense rainfall.
 The sump pump is used to pump out the water from the basement outside the house.
 It is especially important during the rainy season.

 Ironically, the majority of power outages occur during floods and heavy rains, causing the sump pump to fail when it’s most needed.
-If you have a whole house generator, you won’t have to worry about that!
+If you have a sump pump generator or a whole house generator, you won’t have to worry about that!

 Best Choice For Homeowners